mittwald/goharbor-client/CONTRIBUTING.md

 V2_VERSION = v2.x.x
 ```

-> Note: versions have to match a valid `goharbor` release version, see: [harbor/releases](https://github.com/goharbor/harbor/releases)
+> Please note, that versions have to match a valid `goharbor` release version.
+For reference, see: [harbor/releases](https://github.com/goharbor/harbor/releases).

 When changing the above API versions, make sure to _always_ run code generation: